 Greenland, so visible on the world map but ignored by civilized man until 100 years ago, is an extraordinary destination essential for anyone who wants to know the pristine nature of the Arctic and its population perfectly adapted to polar climate.

 As a travel destination we must differentiate between the two Greenlands: winter Greenland (February, March and April) and summer one (May to September).
-The first, after the polar night, is the one with dogsled and hiking on skis; the summer one, after the thaw, is the hiking and kayaking in a bright "green land", but always surrounded by ice!
+The first, before and after the polar night, is the one with dogsled and hiking on skis; the summer one, after the thaw, is the hiking and kayaking in a bright "green land", but always surrounded by ice!

 By zones, from Thule, the cradle of Inuit tradition in northern remote regions; the South, encompassing hiking and kayaking among icebergs; the East Coast, backcountry skiing paradise; Nuuk, the modern capital; Ilulissat and its gigantic icebergs; the inhospitable Inlandis or polar ice cap...
 Please remember, not all of Greenland is the same!